-South Korea's top court to rule on Samsung heir's bribery case on Aug.29
+South Korea's top court to rule on Samsung heir's bribery case on Aug 29

 Samsung’s biotech affiliate, Samsung BioLogics, is also under investigation from prosecutors over a suspected accounting fraud, with some executives arrested for their alleged roles in the case.

-Reporting by Heekyong Yang and Hyunjoo Jin; editing by Simon Cameron-Moore
+Reporting by Hyunjoo Jin and Heekyong Yang; Editing by Simon Cameron-Moore, Robert Birsel